At Antioch University New England, social, ecological, and economic justice matter

-David Chase, MEd, Adjunct Faculty
+David Chase, MEd, Affiliate Faculty

 Dave teaches a variety of sustainability-based courses and advises students in the Management, Education, and Environmental Studies departments at AUNE.
 He is the founder and principal of DRC Consulting, which provides organizational development consulting services to nonprofits and government agencies in the environmental, educational, human service, social justice, and sustainability sectors.
 Dave is also Board Chair of the Hannah Grimes Center for Entrepreneurship, which assists in the development of successful entrepreneurs and community builders throughout the Monadnock region.

 Susan J. Gentile, MS, Adjunct Faculty